 BUDGET HOSTEL CLOSEST TO THE ESPLANADE FOR $26 A NIGHT – YHA CAIRNS CENTRAL HOSTEL

 If you’re looking to stay close to Cairns center, then you can’t beat YHA Central.
 It’s only a 5-minute walk to the esplanade and situated right near pubs and supermarkets.
 There’s also a pool and two spas, with a free breakfast included.

 SLEEP ON A BOAT IN CAIRNS HARBOUR – BOATEL CAIRNS

 If you’re looking for a unique stay in Cairns, then you can’t get much more unusual than staying at a “boatel”.
 It’s located 1 KM from Cairns and only a 6-minute walk from Cairns Rainforest Dome.
 The boat has free WiFi, AC, a bar and even a TV in the room.

 I hope I have inspired you to hit the trail to this incredible waterfall in the ancient Wooroonooran National Park.
 If you liked Nandroya Falls, make sure to check out some more waterfall recommendations in the list below.

-For a quick summary of some of the best falls in the region, don’t miss this guide to the best waterfalls in Cairns and surrounds.
+For a quick summary of some of the best falls and hikes in the region, don’t miss these guides to the best waterfalls or best hikes in Cairns and surrounds.
 For more hikes, attractions and things to do, you can check out this comprehensive Cairns travel guide.